-Want people to say wonderful things about you, long after you’ve left the company?
+Want people to say wonderful things about you long after you’ve left a job?
 Even if you’re happily employed at the moment, it’s never too early to start thinking about collecting references.
-Here are a few tips for how to get the best references, and make your resume sing:
+Here are a few tips on how to get the best job reference, and make your resume sing:

-When you leave a job, think ahead.
+When you leave, think ahead.
 Tell potential references that you’d like to stay in touch.
-Save their phone number and email address (a personal email address is ideal, as it’s likely to be kept even when your colleague change jobs).
+Save their phone number and email address (a personal email address is ideal, as it’s likely to be kept if they change jobs).
 After all, a potential reference is no use to you if you can’t track down their current contact information.

-Make a list of people you’ve worked with or interacted with on a professional level (including volunteer work).
+Make a list.
+The list should consist of people you’ve interacted with on a professional level (including volunteer work).
 Think: who knows you best, and will say complimentary things about you?
-Your close friends and relatives may love you, but they won’t be taken seriously as job references, so cross them off the list.
-A senior vice president’s name might look good on the list, but if she doesn’t know you well, she’s probably not the best option, either.
-Instead, approach people who you’ve closely worked with when seeking references.
+Your close friends and relatives may love you, but they won’t be taken seriously as a job reference, so cross them off the list.
+A senior vice president’s name might look good as a reference, but if she doesn’t know you well, she’s not the best option.
+Instead, when seeking a job reference approach people who have worked closely with you.

 Add detail.
 It’s quick and easy to send a list of names, emails, and phone numbers, when someone asks for your references.
 But it’s worth taking the time to add more context about who this reference is and why they’re included on the list.
-Beneath each name on your list of references, list a few bullet points that explain your relationship with this person and outline how you worked together.
+Beneath each reference, list a few bullet points that explain your relationship with this person and outline how you worked together.

 Ask for permission.
 Before you send your list of references to a potential employer, let the people you’ve listed know that you’d like to use them as a reference.
 That way, if they feel uncomfortable with referring you for any reason, they can give you a heads up.
 (It’s better to find out now than to have the hiring manager’s call go unanswered.)
 Even if you’re sure someone won’t mind, it’s still worth checking in, so they know to expect a phone call or email about you in the near future.
 You want your face–and your hard work–to be fresh in their mind.